Navigating in High-Dimensional Search Space: A Hierarchical Bayesian Optimization Approach: Background

 \subsection{Related Work}

 Several paradigms of approaches have been developed to scale Bayesian Optimization (BO) to high-dimensional search spaces.
-As discussed in Section \ref{sec:intro}, some methods leverage structural assumptions about the objective function, such as additive kernels \citep{duvenaud2011additiveGP, kandasamy2015high-add, wang2018ebo} or subspace embeddings \citep{wang2016rembo, letham2020re, nayebi2019hesbo, papenmeier2022baxus}.
-Alternatively, variable-selection-based strategies are employed to identify the most important dimensions \mbox{\citep{li2017dropoutBO, spagnol19hsic, shen2023vsbo, song2022mctsvs}}.
-However, these methods often rely on assumptions of the input space that may not always hold in practice, or involve uncertain user-estimated parameters for these assumptions, such as the existence of the latent subspace and its dimensionality respectively.
+Some methods leverage structural assumptions about the objective function, such as additive kernels \citep{duvenaud2011additiveGP, kandasamy2015high-add, wang2018ebo} or subspace embeddings \citep{wang2016rembo, letham2020re, nayebi2019hesbo, papenmeier2022baxus}.
+Alternatively, variable-selection-based strategies are employed to identify the most important dimensions \citep{li2017dropoutBO, spagnol19hsic, shen2023vsbo, song2022mctsvs}.
+However, these assumptions of the input space may not always hold in practice, or involve uncertain user-estimated parameters for these assumptions, such as the existence of the latent subspace and its dimensionality respectively.